The days of accounting professionals relying on compliance are numbered

 Making this transformation is not easy, as it requires us to think differently than we have in the past.

-If you think you are ready to make this change and develop your future-ready advisory skills, I invite you to participate in a two-day live workshop in Maryland on November 28-29 exploring how to better serve your customers by understanding what it truly means to be a consultant.
+If you think you are ready to make this change and develop your future-ready advisory skills, I invite you to download our e-book so you can start exploring how to better serve your customers by understanding what it truly means to be a consultant.

 Together, we will explore some ideas including a thorough understanding of the consulting assumptions and goals of every relationship, how authenticity is the most powerful tool you have as a consultant, why “dealing with” and even expecting resistance to change is better than try to “overcome resistance.”

 One key area in making this transformation involves accounting professionals improving their ability to ask more effective questions.
 As a sample of the session let me offer a possible question to ask prospective consulting customers:

 Of the following, which best describes the type of relationship you desire in a consultant to your business: